 Water Quality in Gardens

-When a plant is watered, it absorbs the water through its roots, then through a vascular system similar to the circulatory system of human bodies.
-The water moves up the plant and into its stems, leaves, buds and fruit.
+When a plant is watered, it absorbs the water through its roots, then through a vascular system similar to the circulatory system of the human body.
+The water moves up the plant and into its stems, leaves, buds, and fruit.

 City/municipal water is regularly tested and monitored.
-It is usually safe for drinking and, therefore, safe for using on edible plants.
-If your water comes from a well, pond or rain barrel, however, it may be contaminated.
+It is usually safe for drinking and, therefore, safe for use on edible plants.
+If your water comes from a well, pond, or rain barrel, however, it may be contaminated.
 Water contamination has led to many disease outbreaks from infected crops.

-Fertilizer run off from crop fields can seep into wells and ponds.
-This run off contains high nitrogen levels that cause plants to discolor and can make you sick if you are eating these plants.
-Pathogens and microorganism a that cause E. Coli, Salmonella, Shigella, Giardia, Listeria and Hepatitis A can also make their way into well, pond or rain barrel water, contaminating the plants and causing illnesses in people and pets who eat them.
+Fertilizer runoff from crop fields can seep into wells and ponds.
+This runoff contains high nitrogen levels that cause plants to discolor and can make you sick if you are eating these plants.
+Pathogens and microorganism that cause E. Coli, Salmonella, Shigella, Giardia, Listeria, and Hepatitis A can also make their way into wells, ponds, or rain barrel water, contaminating the plants and causing illnesses in people and pets who eat them.
 Wells and ponds should be tested at least once a year if they are used to water edible plants.